Microbiome-Revolution/Data-standard/README.md

 ### Data Principles

+**The person responsible for formatting the data and metadata in an appropriately reproducible manner is the one collecting it.** Fundamentally, they are the best to explain the biological meaningfulness of their data and produce understandable documentation.
+The GitHub LFS repository for storing the Microbiome Green Revolution's raw data can be found here **<link to data repository once it's set up>**.

+Raw data consists of the direct outputs of a field observation or a laboratory instrument.
+It includes:
+- Quantitative data recorded in a laboratory notebook (e.g. a series of plant heights), transcribed into a spreadsheet or photographed
+- Raw sequence files (e.g., in fastq format)
+- Data exported directly from an instrument (e.g. microplate spectrophotometer, real-time PCR machine) into a universal format (e.g. a .csv file)
+- Data exported directly from an instrument in native file format (e.g. a .ghg file from a LI-COR)
+- Raw image files (e.g. in .jpeg or .png format)

-Data file formatting principles for a multidisciplinary biology project should ensure clarity, consistency, and usability across all datasets.
+Data file formatting principles for a multidisciplinary research project should ensure clarity, consistency, and usability across all datasets.
 The following guidelines should be followed:

 1. **File Naming and Metadata:** Each file should have a clear and consistent name that reflects its content and purpose, such as including experiment identifiers or batch numbers (e.g., ```dna_quantifications.csv``` or ```sequencing_qc.csv```).
 Every dataset should include accompanying metadata that explains the purpose of the file, the meaning of each column, and the format and units of the data.
 For instance, numerical values such as DNA quantities should clearly specify units (e.g., ```μg/μl```), and dates should follow a consistent format, such as ```dd/mm/yyyy```.